bkircher/python-rpm-spec/README.md

 ## Current status

-This module does not parse everything of a spec file.
+This library does not parse everything of a spec file.
 Only the pieces I needed.
 So there is probably still plenty of stuff missing.
 However, it should not be terribly complicated to add support for the missing pieces.

 ## Development

-If you want to hack on this module you could start with following recipe:
+If you want to hack on this library you could start with following recipe:

 ```sh
 git clone https://github.com/bkircher/python-rpm-spec.git  # Clone the repo